Our use of cookies

 Discussion:

 Eight cases related to sites with existing waste-related permissions and two related to new sites.
-Of the ten applications during the reporting period only one was a new site which had the potential to add new waste treatment capacity (100,000 tpa of recycling capacity) but this application was withdrawn (March 2023).
+Of the ten applications during the reporting period only one was a new site which had the potential to add new waste treatment capacity (100,000 tonnes per annum of recycling capacity) but this application was withdrawn (March 2023).
 The other new site related to landfill /importation of waste to reprofile part of an existing golf course.
 The application was refused and the decision appealed.
 The Appeal Decision SCC/21/0033/FULL from the Secretary of State is awaited.

 Trend: